Omega vs. pi, and 6d anomaly cancellation: Introduction

 In general there is no direct mathematical relation between $\pi_d(G)$ and $\Omega^\Spin_{d+1}(BG)$, and so it is not surprising that there are many instances where a casual inspection of $\pi_d(G)$ might lead one to the wrong conclusion.
 As we discuss via several illustrative examples, the homotopy group $\pi_d(G)$ can be non-trivial while the bordism group $\Omega^{\Spin}_{d+1}(BG)$ vanishes, meaning there can be no global anomaly.
 This occurs, for instance, when $G=SU(2),\;SU(3)$, and $G_2$ in 6 dimensions.
 The reverse is also possible, in that the homotopy group can vanish despite the appropriate bordism group being non-trivial, meaning that $\pi_d(G)$ fails to detect certain global anomalies.
 An important example of this is given simply by any anomalous discrete gauge theory.

 In order to assess the importance of $\pi_d(G)$ in this story, we must first recall why global anomalies are correctly described using bordism.
 Any gauge anomaly, be it local or global, always corresponds to the non-invariance of the {\em phase} of the fermionic partition function, and, fortunately, a precise formula is now known for how that phase varies under an arbitrary gauge transformation $A\to A^g$, $g(x)\in G$~\cite{Witten:2019bou}.
-The crucial object that appears is the $\eta$-invariant of Atiyah, Patodi, and Singer (APS)~\cite{Atiyah:1975jf,Atiyah:1976jg,Atiyah:1980jh}.
-In general, for a Euclidean spacetime manifold $M_d$, a valid formula is always
+The crucial object that appears is the $\eta$-invariant of Atiyah, Patodi, and Singer (APS)~\cite{Atiyah:1975jf,Atiyah:1976jg,Atiyah:1980jh}.\footnote{More precisely, what we call the $\eta$-invariant throughout this paper was originally introduced as the $\xi$-invariant by Atiyah, Patodi, and Singer, being the object that appears in their eponymous index theorem. } In general, for a Euclidean spacetime manifold $M_d$, a valid formula is always

 where the $\eta$-invariant is here evaluated for an extension of the Dirac operator to a mapping torus $M_d\times S^1$, where the gauge transformation $g(x)$ is used to glue the torus along the circle direction.
 This formula is valid whether the gauge transformation $g(x)$ is in a trivial or non-trivial homotopy class, and so captures both local and global anomalies.
 We will review this construction and this formula for the variation of the partition function in detail in \S\S \ref{sec:cobordism} and \ref{sec:trad}.